jhanjideepak/sql-agent/README.md

-# SQL Insight Bot with Milvus and Athena Integration
+# SQL with Milvus and Vanna Integration

 This project is a SQL Insight Bot that leverages **Milvus** for vector database operations, **Athena** for SQL query execution, and **Streamlit** for a user-friendly interface.
 The bot generates SQL queries from natural language inputs, executes them, and provides results while allowing user feedback for continuous improvement.